These poems

 But, “We’re not afraid of your Pee Pee!
 We’re not afraid

-of your Pee Pee!”
+of your Pee Pee!” they chant.

 Spiders have a childish sense of humor.